RangerTJ/windows-game-controller-toggle/README.md

 Development Notes
 -----------------
+-Current Priority Issue: Controllers that are described as "HID-compliant game controller" will be disabled too (which is currently happening to my own blutooth X-Box One Controller).
+To get around this will require profiles/flags and commands to enable/disable only specific devices, which I'd like to implement next.
+Oddly, disabling the blutooth-connected X-Box controller didn't disable it right away (recieved a message about requiring a restart before it would take effect).
+Current work-around is to just not turn on any blutooth controllers until after flight sticks are disabled, so they don't get caught in the crossfire.

 -Tested by myself on Windows 10 only

--There are probably edge cases where you won't get a specific OEM name (the detailed / accurate name) for a device due to where the key is stored in the registry.
+-There are edge cases where you won't get a specific OEM name (the detailed / accurate name) for a device due to where the key is stored in the registry.
 I speifically designed this app around my own usage case of dual VKB joysticks and CH rudder pedals based on where their OEMName registry keys were found.
 I noticed some of my old Thrustmaster stuff that I'd used a while back had keys in different locations (and possibly didn't even have OEM name keys).
 It would take a lot of work to track down edge cases, and since this aspect isn't *super* essential to the program, anythingthat doesn't get a neat, clean OEM name will just be assigned a combo of the description + short ID as it's placeholder name.
 This should be functional enough for edge cases to at least get some idea of what device they represent.

--I believe that most x-box style controllers should be skipped by this app (as intended).
-My own blutooth X-Box One controller shows up with the description of "Bluetooth XINPUT compatible input device" so I am currently operating off the assumptiont that controller style xinput devices are similarly described.
-That said, if for some reason their official description is "HID-compliant game controller" this program WILL treat them like a joystick and enable/disable them, as this is the filter I use to detect joysticks, rudder pedals, etc. for enable/disable elgibility (along with filtering out disonnected devices).
-My gut says a PS4 controller is a likely canidate to get caught by the program and treated like a joystick instead of a console controller.

--The prior long-winded point is why I'd also like to eventually set up a way to enable/disable specific devices, in case the one-size-fits-most approach doesn't work in some cases.

 Future Ideas: